 Ambelin Kwaymullina is an Aboriginal law academic, illustrator and speculative fiction writer.
 Her dystopian Young Adult series, The Tribe, is a work of Indigenous Futurisms, a form of storytelling whereby Indigenous creators use the speculative fiction genre to challenge colonialism and imagine Indigenous futures.
 Ambelin’s academic and creative work is grounded in her standpoint as a Palyku woman, and as such, she understands reality to be holistic, non-linear and animate in nature.
 Ambelin works across the academic, business and literary sectors to explore the means by which non-Indigenous peoples can ethically engage with Indigenous peoples so as to create the as-yet unrealised possibility of a just future.

-Director of the Burns Service of Western Australia
+The Burns Service of Western Australia

 School of Medicine at the University of Western Australia